fetchoracle/dataSpecs/types/EVMCall.md

 ## Query ID

 The Query ID is your new Query's unique identifier.
-It's important to have one because many kinds of data pass through the Tellor ecosystem.
+It's important to have one because many kinds of data pass through the Fetch ecosystem.

 To generate a query ID, get the `bytes32` value of the `keccak` hash of the query data (defined above).
 For example, in Solidity:
 ```s